 Muschamp Rd

-Another CFA Level 1 exam is approaching.
+Another CFA® Level 1 exam is approaching.
 I’m not sitting this exam, but I have spent more time studying for the CFA Level 1 exam than most anyone else you care to champion.
-I eventually passed, but I didn’t enjoy the journey.
-I also blogged, probably too much.
+I eventually passed all three exams, but I didn’t enjoy the journey.

 In seed time learn, in harvest teach, in winter enjoy.